-- The proportion of corporate bonds and commercial paper may not exceed 38 per cent. - At least 65 per cent must be invested in bonds with the highest credit ratings (AAA-BBB). - Country risk must be diversified across the entire eurozone, and excessive concentration in any single country is to be avoided.
+- The proportion of corporate bonds may not exceed 38 per cent. - At least 65 per cent must be invested in bonds with the highest credit ratings (AAA-BBB). - Country risk must be diversified across the entire eurozone, and excessive concentration in any single country is to be avoided.

-Fixed-income investments are handled by LocalTapiola Asset Management Ltd. Further information on fixedincome investments and allocations can be found under "Fixed-income investments" in the section "Investment operations".
+Fixed-income investments are handled by LocalTapiola Asset Management Ltd. Further information on fixed-income investments and allocations can be found under "Fixed-income investments" in the section "Investment operations".